 - Seek Protection

-The law does not provide for jailing if you default your payment, but that does not mean you cannot be sued for online payday loans in Texas that fall behind.
+The law does not provide for jailing if you default your payment, but that does not mean you cannot be sued for falling behind on loan payments in Texas.
 Keep in mind, falling behind on a cash advance is not nearly as serious as defaulting on a student loan or car title loan.
 The Federal Government and private student loan lenders have many more options available to them if you fall behind on student loan debt.
 With a Texas car title loan company, you run the risk of losing your vehicle to repossession!
 A bad debt collector will nag you with so many calls and home visits (both day and night).
 If you can pay, negotiate a payment period, pay off the principal and a percentage of the interest, and then get your life back.
 Take stock of your finances once you have paid off the loan and are no longer dealing with the Texas payday lender.
 Most Texas installment loans and payday loans are easy to get but much harder to pay off!